-- If you are a current or incoming student, or a faculty member and you have questions regarding registering, accommodations or accessible documents, please reach out to the Disability Services Coordinator at firstname.lastname@example.org.
+- If you are a current or incoming student and you have questions regarding registering, accommodations or accessible documents, please reach out to the Disability Services Coordinator at firstname.lastname@example.org.

 - Check out the Disability Services web page for more information and resources.

 - Students needing short-term personal counseling can reach the Office of Community Standards and Counseling at (585) 785-1211 or email@example.com.
-Appointments can be set up in Starfish.
+After the semester begins, appointments can be set up in Starfish.

 - Worried about someone's health and safety?
 Call 911 immediately.
 If your concern does not require an emergency response, complete a RADAR report.